Emphatically ~~ GONE !

 6/18/06 ~ I don’t know if you’ve ever measured how much exercise it takes to lose weight ~ but, I have.
 Sort of.

 Some months ago I was determined to lose weight.
-For breakfast/lunch I had three saltines with a slice of cheese divided among them.
+For breakfast/lunch I had three saltines with a single slice of cheese divided among them.
 I ate half the entree Kitchen Angels brings because I had tetanus.
 No soup or bread, and I froze the dessert.

 After two weeks I’d lost 1 pound.
 And each day I’d been starving ~ I needed to lose 100 pounds.
 This starving thing did not seem like the way.